tjuandev/nextjs-atomic-design-boilerplate/README.md

 ### About

-Boilerplate for NextJS Projects using Atomic Design
+Boilerplate for NextJS Projects using Atomic Design, Storybook and TypeScript.

 ### For creating Atomic Design Components: